keithbuhler/keithbuhler.github.io/_posts/2017-12-30-the-last-jedi-review-2.md

 ---
-title: The Last Jedi Review Part 2 (SPOILERS)
+title: It Had to be Weird: The Last Jedi Review, Part 2 (SPOILERS)
 layout: single
 share: true
 header: